ajrosen/Bitwarden-Accelerator/Touch ID.md

 Sudo manages active *sessions*.
 If you use sudo during an active session you are not asked for your password.
 The default session policy is *tty*, which creates a separate session for each terminal that has authenticated.

 Each time the workflow is activated a new "terminal" is created.
 Therefore, you would need to authenticate every time you invoked Bitwarden Accelerator.
 The *global* session policy creates a single session for your login.
 This allows Bitwarden Accelerator to require authentication once, for as long as your vault is unlocked.

-The *timestamp_type* option is added to **/etc/sudoers.d/sudoers** for your local account only.
+Add this *timestamp_type* option to **/etc/sudoers.d/sudoers** (for your local account only):

     Defaults: <your_username>	timestamp_type = global